CodecSlime: Temporal Redundancy Compression of Neural Speech Codec via Dynamic Frame Rate: Method: CodecSlime

-Our backbone model employs a VQ-GAN~\cite{esser2021taming} codec architecture similar to BigCodec~\cite{xin2024bigcodec}: the generator consists of three components: an encoder, a quantizer, and a decoder, and the discriminator is made up of the MPD and MS-STFT discriminators~\cite{encodec, kong2020hifigan}.
-The main difference from BigCodec lies in the generator's quantizer: we employ finite scalar quantization (FSQ) to better support DFR.
+\paragraph{Architecture} The backbone model employs a VQ-GAN~\cite{esser2021taming} architecture similar to BigCodec~\cite{xin2024bigcodec}: the generator consists of three components: an encoder, a quantizer, and a decoder, and a discriminator.
+Specifically, the encoder \( f_\mathrm{E}(\cdot) \) consists of convolutional neural networks (CNNs) and long short-term memory networks (LSTMs), and the decoder \( f_\mathrm{D}(\cdot) \) adopts the mirrored CNN structure of the encoder.
+The discriminator is made up of MPD and MS-STFT discriminators~\cite{encodec, kong2020hifigan}.
+To further validate the backbone-agnostic property of our method, we evaluate it with two types of quantizers: (1) the vector quantizer (VQ)~\cite{VQVAE} used in BigCodec~\cite{xin2024bigcodec}, which maps a continuous feature $h \in \mathbb{R}^{d_\mathrm{h}}$ to the nearest entry in a trainable codebook.
+(2) the finite scalar quantizer (FSQ)~\cite{mentzer2024finite} used in systems like S3Tokenizer~\cite{cosyvoice2}, which quantizes a vector element-wise: it applies a per-channel bounding function to each dimension, then rounds the result to the nearest integer.